 #2 Consider diversity

-There isn’t a one-size-fits-all solution that will work for all office inhabitants.
+There no one-size-fits-all solution that works for all office inhabitants.
 Therefore, it is wise to plan a variety of different spaces and environments.
 A combination of quiet areas, collaboration areas, and areas designed for leisure will add flexibility and help each employee create the best work environment for themselves.

 #3 Take note of the spaces’ requirements